Donaldson Center Airport: Facilities and aircraft

 Donaldson Field Airport covers an area of 1,300 acre which contains one runway designated 5/23 with 8,000 x 150 ft (2,438 x 46 m) concrete pavement.

 For the 12-month period ending December 31, 2022, the airport had 54,643 aircraft operations, an average of 150 per day: 71% general aviation, 21% air taxi and 7% military.
 At that time there were 54 aircraft based at this airport: 30 single-engine, 7 multi-engine, 3 jet, 1 helicopter, 12 military, and 1 ultra-light.

 Donaldson Field is home to Bravo Company Det-1, CH-47 Chinook, of 2nd battalion 238th Aviation Regiment of the South Carolina Army National Guard is located on the northwest end of the field, which opened on February 19, 2014.

-The fixed-base operators (FBO) located on the west side of the field is the Donaldson-Conestee/DC Institute of Technology.
-The DC Institute of Technology operates two locations at Donaldson Field, Vantage North and Vantage South.
-Vantage North is also known as the Donaldson Jet Center and Vantage South is the former location of AvServe.
+The fixed-base operators (FBO) located on the west side of the field is Vantage Aviation.
+Vantage operates two locations at Donaldson Field, Vantage North and Vantage South.
+Vantage North is the former location of Donaldson Jet Center and Vantage South is the former location of AvServe.
 General aviation and executive aviation operate from Vantage North and freight aviation operate from Vantage South.
 Lockheed Martin operates a large facility on the southeast side of the field.
 Stevens Aerospace operates a maintenance, repair and overhaul (MRO) station on the east side of the field.
 In 2019 Lockheed Martin was awarded a contract to begin the production of the F-16 Viper for foreign sales.